Last Updated on

 Where to Stay in the Allegheny National Forest

-STAY/Bradford: Lodge at Glendorn; This exquisite, rustic resort is so enticing, it merits its own Getaway Mavens post here.
-Rates from $525- $2,300 per night, (Dorn Suite $680 per night) includes $100 Resort Fee, use of fly-fishing equipment, tennis rackets, access to trout streams, use of bikes, s’mores bonfires, and use of facilities.
+This exquisite, rustic resort is so enticing, it merits its own Getaway Mavens post here.
+Rates from $525- $2,300 per night, (Dorn Suite $680 per night).
+Includes $100 Resort Fee, use of fly-fishing equipment, tennis rackets, access to trout streams, use of bikes, s’mores bonfires, and use of facilities.
 Lunch and dinner, guided tours and skeet shooting extra.